kyl3song/kyl3song.github.io/_posts/DFIR/2021-01-11-KDFS 2020 Challenge Review (SQLite DB) [EN].md

 |0x10000 ~ 0x10FFF |mediaImage           |

 Leaf Pages are where the real data is saved in SQLite DB.
-And the structure, leaf page offsets are the same as given Media History DB from the challenge.
+And the structure of leaf pages' offsets are the same as given Media History DB from the challenge.

 So, we need to transplant the Leaf Pages portion to newly created DB that chrome made.
 Before that, let's only take a look at the Leaf Page structure below.
 Data is saved in Big-endian.